openethereum/openethereum.github.io/Docker.md

 $ docker run -ti ethcore/parity:beta --no-ui --no-dapps --no-discovery
 ```

-In this case, it disables the UI, the DApps Server, and discovery.
+In this case, it disables the Wallet, the DApps Server, and discovery.

 ##### Config file